yojoots/libbitcoin-system-wiki/Scalability-Principle.md

 Effective transaction carrying capacity, and therefore aggregate demand, can be increased through the use of off-[chain](Glossary#chain) [confirmation](Glossary#confirmation) [settled on chain](https://en.wikipedia.org/wiki/Lightning_Network) (layering).
 This represents a *local* and *time-limited* security compromise, in contrast to the *system-wide* and *persistent* security compromise that results from expanded block size.
 Either compromise lowers but does not eliminate the utility threshold.

-**As such stability and non-scalability exist at any block size and level of off-chain transaction.**
+**As such stability and non-scalability exist at any block size and level of layering.**